hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250915874v1-ensam-an-efficient-foundation-model-for-interactive-segmentation-of-.md

 ---
 layout: default
-title: ENSAM: an efficient foundation model for interactive segmentation of 3D medical images
+title: "ENSAM: an efficient foundation model for interactive segmentation of 3D medical images"
 ---

 # ENSAM: an efficient foundation model for interactive segmentation of 3D medical images